- 1. Do market research and compile a solid business plan

 Here are some QSR menu ideas to help you attract a wide audience and cater to varied tastes:

-Ideally, to keep up with the fast-paced quick service industry, you should allow customers to order and pay by scanning a QR code.
+For example, you should enable customers to order and pay by scanning a QR code.

 - Faster ordering & checkout process;